Boeing to warn 737 MAX operators of a potential instrument failure that could cause the jet to nose-dive

 Boeing instructs pilots in the bulletin that if this failure arises, “initially, higher control forces may be needed to overcome any nose-down stabilizer trim.”
 The instructions go on to say that after the initial stabilization, the automatic trim system on the horizontal tail should be switched off and any trim performed manually.

-Pilots can turn off the automatic trim system with a cut-off switch operated by the thumb on the control column.
+Pilots can turn off the automatic trim system with a cutoff switch operated by the thumb on the central control stand between the two pilots.

 “This is all coming from the Indonesian crash,” said the person briefed on the Boeing bulletin.
 “I’m not aware of any other operator having this problem.”